-DNS Servers: Firewalla will automatically become the default upstream DNS for the entire LAN.
-So in this case, only Firewalla itself will use WAN configured DNS.
+Firewalla will automatically become the default upstream DNS for the entire LAN.
+So in this case, only Firewalla itself will use WAN-configured DNS.

-DHCP Options : Some devices may need special DHCP options.
-As part of the 1.53 app release (currently in Beta), we've provided a flexible way of configuring DHCP options on both WAN (client options) and LAN (server options) networks.
-You can read more about this feature and how to test it out in our Firewalla App Release 1.53 notes.
+Some devices may need special DHCP options.
+We've provided a flexible way of configuring DHCP options on both WAN (client options) and LAN (server options) networks.
+Below DHCP options are supported now.

-In order to provide better control of the NAT functionality in Firewalla.
-We have consolidated all NAT functions under Network -> NAT Settings.
+To provide better control of NAT functionality in Firewalla, we have consolidated all NAT functions under Network -> NAT Settings.
 If you do not have advanced networks, there is no need to modify this.

 Source NAT (default on):

 If Source NAT is turned on, it means the local networks can access the Internet through the SNAT gateway.
-If you have multiple WANs, Source NAT can be turned on/off on each WAN connection separately, but all WANs will be sharing the same list of source networks.
-[There is no need to configure this in most networks.]
+If you have multiple WANs, Source NAT can be turned on/off on each WAN connection separately, but all WANs will share the same list of source networks.
+Note that there is no need to configure this in most networks.

 Source NAT is turned on for all local networks by default, in addition, you can manually add source networks.